dzaridis/ProLesA-Net-A-multi-channel-3D-architecture-for-Prostate-MR-lesion-segmentation-with-multi-scale-Ch/README.md

 # ProLesA-Net
-Official repository for the ProLesA-Net model, published in here Cell Patterns https://www.cell.com/action/showPdf?pii=S2666-3899%2824%2900107-7
+Official repository for the ProLesA-Net model, published in here Cell Patterns
+https://www.cell.com/action/showPdf?pii=S2666-3899%2824%2900107-7

+Please Cite our work if you find it usefull ;)

 # Model Architecture
 ProLesA-Net along with the multiscale attention mechanisms are presented below: